-Amber McCrary is Diné zinester, feminist and writer.
-She was born in Tuba City, AZ (Diné Bikeyah) and raised in the Bordertown of Flagstaff, AZ.
-In the small town of Flagstaff is where she discovered her love for Punk Rock and Do it Yourself (DIY) Culture.
+Amber McCrary is Diné poet, zinester and feminist.
+She is Red House born for Mexican people.
+Originally from Shonto, Arizona and raised in Flagstaff, Arizona.
+In the small town of Flagstaff is where she discovered her love for Punk Rock and the Do it Yourself Culture.

-Her work has appeared in Yellow Medicine Review, , Cloudthroat, Bluestockings Magazine, AZ central’s Poetry Spot and Introduction to Women’s, Gender, and Sexuality Studies: Interdisciplinary and Intersectional Approaches 1st Edition.
+Her work has appeared in Yellow Medicine Review, Bluestockings Magazine, Cloudthroat magazine, 580 split, Warship Zine and the Introduction to Women’s, Gender, and Sexuality Studies: Interdisciplinary and Intersectional Approaches 1st Edition.

 Her first Chapbook, Electric Deserts is forthcoming from Tolsun Books, May 2020.